 Identifying The Problem Areas

-The most noticeable change right off the bat are the floors which have gone from a cold, grey tile to a beautiful light hardwood oak.
-This flooring choice not only helps the room flow beautifully into the attached dining room, but also completely changes the way the gorgeous natural light from the window brightens the space.
+The most noticeable change right off the bat is the floors that have gone from a cold, grey tile to a beautiful light hardwood oak.
+This flooring choice not only helps the room flow beautifully into the attached dining room but also completely changes the way the gorgeous natural light from the window brightens the space.
 Learn more about what materials we used to install these new floors in Tempe, Arizona.

-The countertops too have been re-imagined, changing from a dark onyx-colored stone that complimented only the black appliances to a light Granite that compliments the blonde wood in the floors..
-These countertops also help to illuminate the space with natural light – a classic interior design technique that not only helps the space to it’s full potential, but also makes the relatively limited square footage feel twice as big.
+The countertops too have been re-imagined, changing from a dark onyx-colored stone that complimented only the black appliances to a light Granite that complements the blonde wood on the floors.
+These countertops also help to illuminate the space with natural light – a classic interior design technique that not only helps the space to its full potential but also makes the relatively limited square footage feel twice as big.

 This kitchen remodel took less than 5 days.